-The tax implications will be depended on nature of the investment income.
-Except for the preferential rate provided under the treaty protection, the investment incomes (including interests, dividends from approved investments) will be subject to a 20% withholding rate.
+The tax implications will depend on the nature of the investment income.
+Except for the preferential rate provided under the treaty protection, investment income (including interest, dividends from approved investments) will be subject to a 20% withholding rate.
 The capital gains attributable to Taiwan securities investments (including government bonds, corporate bonds and shares) are tax-exempt.

 For Taiwanese profit-seeking enterprise having its head offices in Taiwan, the corporate income is taxed on the world-wide basis.
-Thus, the Taiwanese companies shall include the incomes distributed by the foreign REIT for the income tax purpose.
+Thus, the Taiwanese companies shall include the income distributed by the foreign REIT for the income tax purpose.
 The foreign tax relief is applicable under Article 3 of Taiwan Income Tax Act.

 Individual income tax is imposed only on the Taiwan sourced incomes.
-Individuals are not subject to income tax for overseas investments revenues.
+Individuals' overseas investments revenues are not subject to income tax, and are not subject to AMT before January 01, 2009 or January 01, 2010.
+(If the Executive Yuan deems it is necessary to postpone the implementation of the provision in consideration of the needs of economic development, AMT on overseas income may come into force on January 01, 2010).
 However, whether the incomes received from a foreign REIT investing in Taiwan assets would be considered as the individual unit holder's non-Taiwan sourced income is in question.
 Further clarification is required from the Ministry of Finance.

-Thailand (PFP0)
+Thailand (PFPO)